mug-n-ai/YRoot/docs/examples/burnout.md

 ### Sub-loop: Address the internal narrative

-A new WHY Loop is created within the original one.
+A new YRoot is created within the original one.

 **Goal:** Feel permitted to recover
 **Need:** Reframe guilt as responsibility